Ben Spies: Early career

-Born in Memphis, Tennessee, Spies started riding motorcycles at the age of five and racing with CMRA at the age of eight in 1993.
+Born in Memphis, Tennessee, and growing up in Longview, Texas, Spies started riding motorcycles at the age of five and racing with CMRA at the age of eight in 1993.
 In 1994, he won a YSR championship followed by an 80cc championship the following season.
 At age 12, he started riding 125 Grand Prix bikes, traveling to WERA races outside of Texas.
 At age 14, Spies started riding 600s, winning more championships.
 He signed with Suzuki in 2000 at the age of 15, and began his AMA career.